 Location - allows retrieving the rankings either for a specific country by leaving the search engine to anywhere or to narrow the ranking process down to a region or even a zip code when selecting the custom location option.

 Language - allows you to filter the search results and retrieve the rankings only from searches performed in the language selected.

 Quick tip: The keyword queries added to the projects should be in the same language as the one selected at the search engine level.

-After inserting a Google search engine to the project, the monitoring preferences can no longer be edited back from user end.
+After inserting a Google search engine into the project, the monitoring preferences can no longer be edited back from the user end.